-You are currently viewing the 2021 - 2022 Academic Catalog/Student Handbook.
+You currently viewing the 2021 - 2022 Academic Catalog/Student Handbook.
 The current catalog is located here.

 Practical Nursing